DhashubhanKumar/Financial-RAG-Groq-Qdrant/README.md

 # 📊 Financial RAG Analyst (Groq + Qdrant)

-A high-performance, full-stack **Retrieval-Augmented Generation (RAG)** application designed to analyze complex financial and regulatory documents such as **10-K filings**.
+A high-performance, full-stack **Retrieval-Augmented Generation (RAG)** application designed to analyze complex financial and regulatory documents such as **10-K filings** (PDFs).

-The system delivers **verifiable, sub-second responses** by combining high-speed inference, advanced retrieval pipelines, and cloud-native vector storage.
+The system delivers **verifiable, sub-second responses** by combining high-speed inference, an advanced retrieval pipeline, and cloud-native vector storage.

 ---